davidshq-contribute/open-semantic-search/docs/doc/modules/README.md

 - **[User Interface](../search/README.md)**: Client and user interface
   - **Search query forms**: Search query form for full text search
   - **Explorer and navigator**: Search with full text search and navigate (exploratory search) the index or search results with **interactive filters (facets)**
-    - **Viewers**: Parts of the UI to show different views (i.e. analytics like wordlcouds or trend charts) and previews for special formats (i.e. photos, documents, email ...)
+    - **Viewers**: Parts of the UI to show different views (i.e. analytics like wordclouds or trend charts) and previews for special formats (i.e. photos, documents, email ...)
-    - Code: /solr-php-ui/templates/
+    - Code: `/solr-php-ui/templates/`
   - **Annotators**: Web Apps for tagging documents or CMS with forms and fields to manage meta data like tags or annotations
-  - **Search Apps**: Applications and user interfaces for search like search with lists tool or named entities manager
+  - **Search Apps**: Applications and user interfaces for search, like search with lists tool or named entities manager
 - **Index and search server (Solr or Elastic Search)**: Search server managing the index (indexer) and running search queries (query handler)
-  - Datamodel/Schema: src/solr.deb/var/solr/data/opensemanticsearch/conf/managed-schema
+  - Datamodel/Schema: `src/solr.deb/var/solr/data/opensemanticsearch/conf/managed-schema`
-  - Storage: /var/solr/data
+  - Storage: `/var/solr/data`
-  - Log: /var/solr/logs/
+  - Log: `/var/solr/logs/`
 - **[Open Semantic ETL](../../etl "Framework for data integration, data analysis and data enrichment")**: Framework for data integration, data analysis, data enrichment and ETL (Extract, transform, load) pipelines or chains
   - **[Connectors, importers, ingestors or crawlers](../admin/connectors)**: Import data from a data source (i.e. file system, file directory, file share, website or newsfeed)
   - **Parsers:** *Apache Tika* to extract text and metadata from different file formats and document formats